jonniek/mpv-playlistmanager/README.md

 - __loadfiles__(P)
   - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
 Option to run at startup if 0 or 1 files are opened, with 0 opens files from working directory.
 On startup with no file requires `--idle=yes or --idle=once`.
 - __saveplaylist__(p)
-  - Saves the current playlist to m3u file, change filepath in settings to a path in your system
+  - Saves the current playlist to m3u file.
+Saves to `mpv/playlists/` by default.
 - __showplaylist__(SHIFT+ENTER)
   - Displays the current playlist and loads the dynamic keybinds for navigating